 "It was only the heat of the moment," I say, putting him out of his misery.

 "We seem to have a lot of those."

 "Well, you initiate a lot of them."

 "It's a two-way street, dear."

 "Don't you dear me, buttercup."
-My arms drop to my side.
+My arms drop to my side and I hook my thumbs into my pockets.
 "Look, you want to talk about our little date?
 Fine.
 You were using me.
 End of story."

 And that really grates me.

 Girls who are well-versed in LaFolle's profound observations of romance might coo, Sometimes you hate someone so much that you fall in love with them, because that's infallible logic.
 Maybe if I start a hot enough fire, it'll start shitting ice cubes.